ampersand-five/fast.ai-course/notes.md

 - SGD, Stochastic Gradient Descent: Simply the process of updating the parameters (weights) of a neural net.
 Specifically using the math formula of ...
     - Book, lesson 1
+- Loss
-- Loss: Measuring model performance.
+    - Measuring model performance.
 Measuring how many things the model gets correct after training.
 Optimized for SGD to use to update weights
     - Book, lesson 1
+    - Number that is higher when the model is incorrect, even higher when the model is more confident of its incorrect label.
+Also high when it has a correct label but less confident of the correct label.
+    - Book, lesson 2
 - Metric: Measuring model performance.
 Function to measure quality of model's predictions, printed after each epoch.
 Optimized for human consumption to have visibility into the training of the model and having a feel for how well it's doing.